 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Everyone has different requirements and budgets when backpacking, so I decided to break down our top picks for sleeping bags based on different types of travel needs.
 When selecting the best sleeping bag for backpacking you’ve got to take into consideration your personal needs.

 If you are aiming for an overall amazing quality backpacking sleeping bag, the Feathered Friends Swift 20 is without a doubt the best sleeping bag that I have ever slept in.

-I understand though that many hikers and travelers are looking for something a little cheaper – The REI Siesta 30 Sleeping Bag is a steal at $85 and if you don’t mind the extra weight it’s a solid choice and is definitely one of the greatest backpacking sleeping bags.
+I understand though that many hikers and travellers are looking for something a little cheaper – The Dolomite 30 Sleeping Bag is a steal at $99 and if you don’t mind the extra weight it’s a solid choice and is definitely one of the greatest backpacking sleeping bags.